 Know your angles

-Just as you know your angles for the perfect selfie, get to know your angles for the perfect virtual interview.
-Before the interview, test a few different set-ups to see which looks best.
+Just as you know your angles for the perfect selfie, get to know your angles for the perfect virtual opportunity.
+Before the opportunity, test a few different set-ups to see which looks best.
 Try using books to stack under your computer to make your face level with the camera or positioning yourself in front of a window to capture natural lighting.
 Test out a few different options until you find one that looks the best!

 Marie Kondo your background